 We've talked about this before.

-A 72, 1972, like Nixon McGovern type of victory in the fall.
+A 72, 1972, like Nixon-McGovern type of victory in the fall.

-And I know never predict it, but we'll say it's highly possible.
+And I know, never predict it, but we'll say it's highly possible.

-I think the president has had put in place policy policies, thankfully, that are impacting positively every demographic in America.
+I think the president has had put in place policies, thankfully, that are impacting positively every demographic in America.

-You know, remember in 2006, what was the president saying, Scott Rasmussen?
+You know, remember in 2016, what was the president saying, Scott Rasimuson, well, what have you got to lose?

 Because the policies of Biden Obama didn't particularly help minority communities.

-As a matter of fact, I would argue they were disproportionately negatively impacted here.
+As a matter of fact, I would argue they were disproportionately, negatively impacted here.

-Uh Sure.
+Sure.

-And going back to what Matt said, I think that's a challenge for the Democrats uh this time around.
+And going back to what Matt said, I think that's a challenge for the Democrats this time around when you look at the nominees of the people who are seriously contesting the nomination.

-Uh you dissed uh a moment ago, Michael Bloomberg, but I think after yesterday's result in New Hampshire, he is one of the two men with the biggest smiles on his face this morning.
+I think after yesterday's result in New Hampshire, he is one of the two men with the biggest smiles on his face this morning.

 The other, of course, is President Trump.